apache/arrow-site/powered_by.md

   supports reading and writing Parquet files using pyarrow.
 Several pandas core developers are also contributors to Apache Arrow.
-* **[pantab][52]:** Allows high performance read/writes of popular dataframe libraries like pandas, polars pyarrow, etc... to/from Tableau's Hyper database. pantab uses nanoarrow and the Arrow PyCapsule interface to make that exchange process seamless.
+* **[pantab][52]:** Allows high performance read/writes of popular dataframe libraries like pandas, polars, pyarrow, etc... to/from Tableau's Hyper database. pantab uses nanoarrow and the Arrow PyCapsule interface to make that exchange process seamless.
 * **[Parseable][51]:** Log analytics platform built for scale and usability.
 Ingest logs from anywhere and unify logs with Parseable.
 Parseable uses Arrow as the intermediary, in-memory data format for log data ingestion.
 * **[Perspective][23]:** Perspective is a streaming data visualization engine in JavaScript for building real-time & user-configurable analytics entirely in the browser.